jlinoff/pam/README.md

 ##### Record Model Summary

-As you can see both records look quite different.
+Both records look quite different.
 Recipes records have fields for "ingredients" and "instructions" whereas account records have fields for the "url", "login" and "password".
 However, in both cases they have the same basic structure: a title and a set of fields